brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 4/1 Thessalonians 4 4 bht.md

 # 1 Thessalonians 4:4 Commentary Help Text

 ## BHT:
-To maintain purity and sanctification, each person should acquire their own spouse and engage in the divinely-appointed commerce of the sexes with holiness and honor.
-This acquisition of a spouse serves as a safeguard against fornication and protects against dishonoring one's own body.
-It underscores the importance of treating one's spouse with honor and respect, ensuring that the marriage bed is approached with purity and chastity.
-By learning the habit of purity and acquiring a spouse in sanctification and honor, individuals can fulfill God's intended purpose for marriage.
+In this context, sanctification is explained as abstaining from fornication and conducting marital relations in holiness and honor.
+Each person is instructed to possess their own wife in sanctification and honor, treating her with respect and purity.
+The metaphorical acquiring his own vessel refers to acquiring one's own wife, highlighting the importance of having one's own spouse to avoid temptations and maintain purity.
+By approaching the marriage bed with chastity, the sanctity of the marital union is preserved.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "We do really acquire the body, when it remains pure, and is in sanctification" (Chrysostom)
+1. "The sanctification has been explained to consist in abstaining from fornication.
+And now this fornication comes to be specified, wherein it consists, and how it may be guarded against: viz. in carrying on the divinely-appointed commerce of the sexes in holiness and honour."
-2. "In carrying on the divinely-appointed commerce of the sexes in holiness and honour."
+2. "Thus the context would be satisfied, and the emphatic position of his own...and acquire would retain its proper meaning: that each of you should know how to acquire his own vessel (for this purpose) in sanctification and honour."
-3. "That each of you should know how to acquire his own vessel (for this purpose) in sanctification and honour."
+3. "This interpretation is that of some of the principal among the ancients, including Augustine, and of many of the principal moderns."

 ### Jamieson-Fausset-Brown:
-1. "how to acquire (get for himself) his own vessel, that is, that each should have his own wife so as to avoid fornication."
+1. "know—by moral self-control."
-2. "in sanctification" stands in opposition to dishonoring his brother by lusting after his wife.
+2. "how to acquire (get for himself) his own vessel"
-3. "honour" contrasted with "dishonor their own bodies."
+3. "in sanctification"

 ### Albert Barnes:
-1. "That every one of you should know how to possess his vessel..."
+1. "The word 'vessel' here probably refers to the body... because it is that which contains the soul, or in which the soul is lodged."
-2. "The word vessel here probably refers to the body."
+2. "The word vessel... was used by the latter Hebrews to denote a wife, as the vessel of her husband."
-3. "In sanctification and honour - Should not debase or pollute it; that is, that we should honor it as a noble work of God, to be employed for pure purposes."
+3. "The injunction then is, that we should preserve the body pure... that we should honor it as a noble work of God, to be employed for pure purposes."

 ### Marvin Vincent:
-1. "That every one of you should know how to possess his vessel, etc."
+1. "That every one of you should know how to possess his vessel...render, that every one of you treat his own wife honorably."
-2. "Render, that every one of you treat his own wife honorably."
+2. "Neither in LXX nor Class. does it mean body...Here, metaphorically, for wife."
-3. "That he pursue his gain - getting in sanctification and honor."
+3. "On the contrary, let each one treat honorably his own wife."

 ### Philip Schaff:
-1. "They were to abstain from fornication; and, that they might do so, each was to possess a wife of his own."
+1. "Each was to possess a wife of his own.
+As to the Corinthians (1 Corinthians 7:2), Paul says, ‘To avoid fornication, let every man have his own wife.’"
 2. "Let every man get a wife of his own, that thus neither the public prostitute nor another man’s spouse may be a temptation to him."
 3. "Impurity and shame are always connected with ill-regulated appetites and lawless passions; men are therefore to marry that they may be pure and without shame."